About The Memory Canvas Project

 Summary

-The Memory Bridge Student Initiative is a central hub for a student-led Alzheimer’s Cognitive Engagement Initiative.
-This website documents a structured, evidence-based volunteer program that reduces isolation and promotes social interaction for memory-care residents.
-The site combines event reflections, lessons learned, metrics tracking, and a step-by-step guide for other student leaders or NHS chapters to replicate the program, emphasizing professional documentation, sustainability, ethical volunteer engagement, and measurable impact.
+The Memory Canvas Project is a student-led community service project supporting cognitive engagement in memory-care communities.
+This website documents a structured volunteer program that reduces isolation and promotes social interaction for memory-care residents.
+The site combines event reflections, lessons learned, metrics tracking, and a step-by-step guide for other student leaders or NHS chapters to replicate the program, emphasizing professional documentation, sustainability, and ethical volunteering.

 Beginnings

-The Memory Bridge Student Initiative began very broadly, hoping to address the isolation and loneliness of the elderly in residential homes by making birthday cards each month, with crafts acting as a side-priority.
+The Memory Canvas Project began broadly, hoping to address the isolation and loneliness of the elderly in residential homes by making birthday cards each month, with crafts playing a background role.
 I soon contacted an Alzheimer's nursing home and organized my first event.
 Yet, the event showed that crafts, specifically painting, were significantly more impactful than the birthday cards.
-Residents are non-verbal / cognitively impaired, so the cards would not help with accomplishing the project's intended goal.
+Residents are non-verbal or experience cognitive impairment, so the cards were less effective at stimulating meaningful engagement

 1